xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 <!-- -- not even checked my goggles. -->

-After a short moment of struggling, I was surprised to find that I could somehow float near the surface (probably due to the red sea is too salty).
+After a short moment of struggling, I was surprised to find that I could somehow float near the surface (probably due to the Red Sea is too salty).
 It was amazing to be in the sea and enjoyed it for the first time -- _I found a whole new world_.

 After that, I fear of water no more.